Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 </section>
 ```

-If you paste the code into CodePen, you should get this:
+If you paste the code into CodePen, you should get something like this:

 ![Codepen Form](codepen-form.jpg)

 Notice again: the comments don't appear on screen.

+#### Question: What do you think comments are used for?
+{% toggle %}
 Comments are great for making code easier to understand.
 Even if you don't understand all of the HTML, you can kind of see what's happening just by reading the comments.
 If you give someone your code, including comments will help them figure out what your code does.
+{% endtoggle %}

 #### Comment - Format